LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/set_logtalk_flag_2.rst.txt

    set_logtalk_flag(Flag, Value)

-Sets Logtalk default, global, flag values.
+Sets global, default, flag values.
 For local flag scope, use the corresponding :ref:`directives_set_logtalk_flag_2` directive.
 To set a global flag value when compiling and loading a source file, wrap the calls to this built-in predicate with an :ref:`directives_initialization_1`